How control is enforced

 +----------------------------------------------------------------------+

-| L.R.C. — INTERNAL REASONING GOVERNANCE |
+| L.R.C., INTERNAL REASONING GOVERNANCE (research direction) |

 | |

-| - Evaluate internal reasoning pathways during inference |
+| - Designed to evaluate internal reasoning pathways during inference |

-| - Suppress or redirect pathways that violate constraints |
+| - Designed to suppress or redirect pathways that violate constraints|

-| - Select only constraint-compliant reasoning trajectories |
+| - Designed to select only compliant reasoning trajectories |

-| - Resolve conflicts between competing internal interpretations |
+| - Designed to resolve conflicts between competing interpretations |

 +----------------------------------------------------------------------+